jizhang/jizhang.github.com/source/_posts/2015-04-28-elasticsearch-performance-tips.markdown

 There're several ways to disable swapping, and our choice is setting `bootstrap.mlockall` to true.
 This tells ElasticSearch to lock its memory space in RAM so that OS will not swap it out.
 One can confirm this setting via `http://localhost:9200/_nodes/process?pretty`.

 If ElasticSearch is not started as root (and it probably shouldn't), this setting may not take effect.
-For Ubuntu server, one needs to add `<username> hard memlock unlimited` to `/etc/security/limits.conf`, and run `ulimit -l unlimited` before starting ElasticSearch process.
+For Ubuntu server, one needs to add `<user> hard memlock unlimited` to `/etc/security/limits.conf`, and run `ulimit -l unlimited` before starting ElasticSearch process.

 ### Increase `mmap` Counts